xil324/Application-Tracker/README.md

 ### General Info

-Dream Job application allows users to track job applications, which includes adding, deleting, updating applications.
+Dream Job application allows users to track job applications, which includes adding, deleting, and updating applications.
 The summary reports also give users an overview of thier application status.

 ### Technologies
 * Axios